FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-12-20-supported-software.md

 ## Hytale

-Falix supports Hytale servers with official, modded, and custom setup options, so you can easily create and run your own adventure worlds.
+Falix supports Hytale servers so you can easily create and run your own adventure worlds.

-- **Custom Server Setup**
+- **Hytale** -- The standard Hytale server setup.
-- **Modded Server Setup**
+- **Hytale Server** -- An alternative Hytale server configuration for custom setups.

 ## Terraria